Skip to content

 Type: unknown

 An operator has sent a previously unknown non-standard status.
-Should be very rare, and if detected please notify us about it.
+Should be very rare, and if detected, please notify us about it.

 Special Situations